LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The measurement run is then started using a script.
 The user defines the path to be travelled by the linear axis.
-The complete range of *120mm* in *1mm* steps was selected here.
+The complete range of *120mm* in *1mm* steps is selected here.
 The following automated process then runs as follows:

 1. Move the linear axis upwards by the selected distance
 2. De-energise the axis motor